 Here we’ll teach you Precision Nutrition’s method for doing just that, adapted from our newly updated Level 1 Certification program.

-When you’re first starting out with a client or patient in your practice, their dedication, and the results they get, can feel a little uncertain.
+When first starting out with a client, things can feel a little uncertain.

 It’s probably not that people are “lazy” or “unmotivated”.

 To achieve better, faster, lasting results — and a thriving coaching practice — you have to learn how to talk to people in ways that help them change.

 (By the way, this applies whether you have paying clients or not.
 When people come to you for advice, good “coach talk” is paramount.)

 If you can’t do this now, it’s not your fault.

 Almost nobody in health, fitness, and wellness learns this skill in school, or through certification programs.
 The people who are good at it are often either “naturals” or they develop the skill through trial and error over decades.

 Don’t get discouraged.

 There is a formula for success.

 Learn and practice this formula, and you’ll start: